emustudio/emuStudio/docs/_documentation/user/_doc/brainduck/automation.md

 Output file is called `brainduck-terminal.out` and it will be created automatically, or appended when it exists in the location from which emuStudio was executed.

 NOTE: Take care about end-of-line characters.
-Most of brainfuck programs count with Unix-like EOLs, i.e. characters with ASCII code 10.
-Plug-in `brainduck-terminal` interprets ENTER key in the interactive mode as Unix-like EOL.
+Most of brainfuck programs count with Unix-like EOLs, i.e. characters with ASCII code 10. plugin `brainduck-terminal` interprets ENTER key in the interactive mode as Unix-like EOL.
 In the non-interactive mode, EOL may be of any-like type.

 Command line for starting non-interactive automatic emulation: